 Making small adjustments to your program

 You can make the following small adjustments to a program regardless of its status:

-When you change the settings of a Wait node in Active, Scheduled, Pause and Frozen programs, the updates will not affect contacts already waiting at this node (they will proceed to the next node based on the original configuration).
+When you change the settings of a Wait node in Active, Scheduled, Paused and Frozen programs, the updates will not affect contacts already waiting at this node (they will proceed to the next node based on the original configuration).
 The updated schedule only applies to subsequent contacts arriving at the node.